yoctoproject/poky/documentation/ref-manual/variables.rst

       .. note::

          You can use the :term:`PACKAGE_FEED_ARCHS`
-         variable to whitelist specific package architectures.
-If you do not need to whitelist specific architectures, which is a common case, you can omit this variable.
+         variable to allow specific package architectures.
+If you do not need to allow specific architectures, which is a common case, you can omit this variable.
 Omitting the variable results in all available architectures for the current machine being included into remote package feeds.